Gino Marchetti: Restaurant

-In 1959, Marchetti joined with several of his teammates, including Alan Ameche, and opened a fast food restaurant.
+With the encouragement and partial financial support of Colts owner Caroll Rosenbloom, Marchetti joined a fast-food restaurant business with Colts teammates Alan Ameche, Joe Campanella, and Louis Fisher.
+In 1959, Ameche-Gino Foods Inc. opened its first Gino's.
 The business grew, began to franchise, and would eventually become known as Gino's Hamburgers.
 It was a successful Mid-Atlantic regional fast-food chain and had 313 company-owned locations when they were sold in 1982 to Marriott International, which abandoned the name in favor of their Roy Rogers restaurants.

 In 2009, Marchetti teamed with other former key Gino's employees to resurrect the Gino's name.
 Hiring commenced in September 2010 to staff their first new restaurant in the company's old hometown of King of Prussia, Pennsylvania, and Gino's Burgers & Chicken, as the company is now known, opened its first store on October 25, 2010.
 This restaurant has since closed.
 As of 9 April 2021, the chain operates restaurants in Glen Burnie, Maryland and Towson, Maryland.

 Death

 Marchetti died of complications of pneumonia at Paoli Hospital in Paoli, Pennsylvania on April 29, 2019.